General Degree Requirements

 A student with an awarded Missouri Western graduate certificate program of study which has an associated master’s level degree program may request acceptance into the master's program and earn that degree.

 A student with a declared or awarded Missouri Western master’s level degree program of study which has an associated certificate program may not declare or earn that certificate.

-A student with a declared program of study or awarded Missouri Western MAS degree may not declare or earn the Professional Skills certificate.
+A student with a declared program of study or awarded Missouri Western MAS-Applied Science degree may not declare or earn the Professional Skills certificate.